osate/website/source/setup-development.md

 You can also edit the installation setup to establish a maximum heap size just for this eclipse installation.

-### Can I add the OSATE2 project setup to that an existing workspace?
+### Can I add the OSATE2 project setup to an existing workspace?

 Yes, a project setup can be imported into a workspace: _File_ -> _Import..._ -> _Oomph_ -> _Projects into workspace_

 You can also use the import to add additional project setups to a workspace.

-### I want to use the eclipse installation with a new workspace?
+### I want to use the eclipse installation with a new workspace.
+Can I do that?

 No problem.
 Switch to the new workspace location and import the OSATE2 project setup.